 We will also collect deep nose swabs by inserting the swab approximately 2 inches into the nasal passage and gently rotating it for a few seconds, for research purposes other than monitoring whether you are, or are not, infected.
-They will be collected regularly during quarantine period and on your day 28 follow-up visit.
+These swabs will be collected regularly during the quarantine period and at each follow-up visit.